Margulis numbers and number fields: Trace fields and Margulis numgers

 Let $v$ denote the infimum of the volumes of all closed hyperbolic $3$-manifolds; we have $v>0$, for example by \cite[Theorem 1]{meyerhoff}.
-Since each $M_j$ has volume at least $v$, diameter at most $D$, constant curvature $-1$ and dimension $3$, it follows from the main theorem of \cite{peters} that the $M_j$ represent only finitely many diffeomorphism types.
-By the Mostow rigidity theorem, they represent only finitely many isometry types.
-This is a contradiction. \EndProof \EndNumber
+Let $\calm$ denote the class of closed hyperbolic $3$-manifolds that have trace field $K$, and do not admit $0.34$ as a Margulis number.
+The manifolds in $\calm$ have volume at least $v$, constant curvature $-1$ and dimension $3$, and I have shown that they have diameter at most $\Delta$.
+It then follows from the main theorem of \cite{peters} that the manifolds in $\calm$ represent only finitely many diffeomorphism types.
+By the Mostow rigidity theorem, they represent only finitely many isometry types. \EndProof